awanish285/RestWs/README.md

 Suppose, we have an Application A which create a request to access the web services.
 The web services offer a list of services.
 The web service process the request and sends the response to the Application A. The input to a web service is called a request, and the output from a web service is called response.
 The web services can be called from different platforms.

+There are two popular formats for request and response XML and JSON.